eirikhoye/mirna_pipeline/README.md

 It is important for miRNA data that the sequencing has been size selected, otherwise reads from other RNA types will be present.
 ![Read Length](/images/mirtrace-length-plot.png)

-Above 4 out of 5 samples had acceptable read length distribution, but one has a large number of reads in the piRNA range (~ 30nt) and none in the miRNA range (~18-26nt).
+Above 4 out of 5 samples had acceptable read length distribution, but SRR837826 has a large number of reads in the piRNA range (~ 30nt) and none in the miRNA range (~18-26nt).

-smallRNA-seq datasets should have a majority of reads belonging to miRNA:
+smallRNA-seq datasets should have a majority of reads in the miRNA length range:

 ![RNA Type](/images/mirtrace-rnatype-plot.png)